Autism spectrum disorder and childhood vaccinations: in a nutshell

 Although these issues were of particular concern in the 1990s and early 2000s, many studies have been conducted since then.
 We now know that there is no scientific evidence that either the MMR vaccine or mercury is involved in the development of ASD.

 There is no one proven answer to the question of what causes ASD.
 It is clear, however, that what parents do or don’t do does not cause ASD in their child.

-MMR and ASD: the theories
+MMR and autism spectrum disorder: theories

 Opioids are natural chemicals in the body, which have an effect on pain similar to morphine.
 The excess opioid theory suggests that in the bowels of children with autism, some proteins are not properly digested.
 This results in the release of chemicals (called exorphins) that can end up in the nervous system.
 Once there, it is claimed that these chemicals cause an increase in opioid activity.

 Some people have suggested the MMR vaccine might cause a persistent measles infection in the gut, leading to ‘leaky-gut’ syndrome.
 This allows partially digested proteins to pass through the gut into the bloodstream, and from there to the brain.
-This can lead to increased opioid activity and thus to autism.
+This can lead to increased opioid activity and thus to ASD.

-Wakefield – the controversy
+Wakefield: the controversy

 In 1998, researcher Andrew Wakefield and his colleagues published a paper in the medical journal The Lancet describing an apparently new syndrome linking developmental disorders (such as ASD) and bowel problems in children who had previously been developing typically.